agda/agda/doc/user-manual/getting-started/installation.rst

      Optimise Agda heavily.
 If this flag is on, compiling Agda uses more memory but Agda runs faster.
      Default: on.

+.. option:: use-xdg-data-home

+    .. versionadded:: 2.8.0

+    Install data files under ``$XDG_DATA_HOME/agda`` by default instead of the installation location defined by Cabal;
+    see :option:`--print-agda-data-dir`.
+    This should *not* be enabled in declarative build environments like Nix or Guix.
+    Default: off.

 .. hint:: During ``cabal install`` you can add build flags using the ``-f`` argument:
     ``cabal install -fenable-cluster-counting``.
 Whereas stack uses ``--flag`` and an